The B2B Marketing Strategy Guide

 If you want to learn about B2B marketing, and where it stands in today's crowded marketplace, you’ve come to the right place.
 Let’s explore the topic in-depth to shed light on each element of today’s most effective B2B marketing strategies.

 What is B2B Marketing?

 B2B marketing is the process of selling to a business person, or a team of people.
 The Business Dictionary has a nice definition.
 It describes it as a process by which businesses: ‘employ a multi-layered strategy...for the purpose of converting targeted business prospects into customers’.

 The traditional view of B2B marketing is that it’s different to B2C.

 - When some think of B2B marketing strategies, they think primarily of direct and outbound techniques.

 - Longer B2B sales cycles demand different marketing channels.
 That makes online shopping, impulse buys, or point of sale less important.

-- The Sales Consultant would also be a key component of B2B.
+- The sales consultant would also be a key component of B2B.
 They offer buyers a gateway to much needed information and basically bring in the business.

 The Evolution of B2B Marketing

-- The Usual Suspects Are Unrecognisable
+- The Usual Suspects Are Unrecognizable

 For one, the target audience has significantly changed.
 We can’t talk to buyers like we used to, and we can’t always reach them via the tried and tested channels.